Skip to Content

 Typically, independent suspension systems do not need as much travel.
 A good rule of thumb is 2.5 inches for the wheel.
 To determine how much travel your shocks need, measure the distance between the upper shock mount and the lower shock mount.
 This measurement will determine the overall stroke your suspension needs to keep the wheel from bottoming out or topping out.

-READ ALSO: What to Look For When Buying a Used Semi Truck?
+READ ALSO: What are Subs in a Truck?

 How Do I Choose Shocks on My Lifted Truck?